-For me, I’m always trying to figure out ways to get more cooks to try and appreciate classic techniques and flavors, as well as to inspire them to figure out new ideas for themselves.
-I’ve been meditating on those ideas for well over a year, with working on Vietnamese Food Any Day (note the subtle title change of the book since I announced it a while back).
+For me, I'm always trying to figure out ways to get more cooks to try and appreciate classic techniques and flavors, as well as to inspire them to figure out new ideas for themselves.
+I've meditated on those ideas for years, starting with when I was writing Vietnamese Food Any Day, a book about easy-going Vietnamese cooking.

-Now that those Viet recipes are in the manuscript, I set my sights on my chile oil recipe from 2009.
+Recently, I set my sights on my favorite chile oil recipe from 2009.
+It's a classic -- one that's been around and much easier to make than chili crisp.
+It's also about making a flavorful oil that blends in easily to add gentle heat to foods.
 How I could streamline it so more people would make it?

 First off, I made half batches.
 The original recipe called for a fair amount of oil that enabled you to heat the oil with a deep-fry thermometer to monitor the temperature.
 Making the recipe with ½ cup of oil involved asking cooks to wing it a bit.
 But it was okay.

-Chile options for heat.
 The large container of chile flakes came from Costco!
 But if you want a more robust red color, add Korean gochugaru chile flakes, available at Korean markets.
-You could use another chile, too.
+For mild heat but racy color, chose mild dried California; stem and seed the chiles then grind them to a coarse texture before measuring for making chile oil.
+Not hot, Sichuan peppercorns add a fun numbing quality to the oil (see more further below).

-Other additions.
 Chile and oil make a perfect and classic combo.
-This time, for color and tingling numbing sensation, I made a second batch by adding gochugaru and ground Sichuan peppercorn.
-For the third experiment, I had chile flakes, gochugaru and the peel of one navel orange.
+Playing around and wanting some bright red nuttiness, I used gochugaru and sesame seeds along with the pepper flakes.
+For color and tingling numbing sensation, I made a batch by adding gochugaru and ground Sichuan peppercorn.
+In another experiment, featured the chile flakes with gochugaru and the peel of one navel orange.

-The result were three fun chile oils, each with their own personality.
-Classic, tingly, and citrusy.
-You can tell the difference in color, too!
+The result were fun chile oils, each with their own personality.
+Classic, bright and nutty, tingly, and citrusy.
+You can tell the difference in color, too, as this photo shows.

-That’s it.
-Homemade chile oil that you can keep for months in the cupboard.
+That's it.
+Homemade chile oil that you can keep for months in the cupboard or a year or so in the fridge.

 - Chanterelle, Shrimp and Chicken Dumplings